Margaret Zimmer

-As a student in the Zimmer lab, you will be associated with the Department of Earth and Planetary Sciences at University of California, Santa Cruz, which is consistently ranked in the top ~15 Earth Sciences programs in the United States.
+As a student in the Watershed Hydrology lab, you will be associated with the Department of Soil and Environmental Sciences at University of Wisconsin, Madison.
 This department has approximately 50 graduate students and 10 post-doctoral researchers at any given time.

-The Zimmer lab mixes field-intensive research with quantitative and computationally rigorous analyses.
+The Watershed Hydrology lab mixes field-intensive research with quantitative and computationally rigorous analyses.
 Thus, students must be willing to work in sometimes strenuous outdoor environments, carrying heavy equipment and working long hours (rain can fall all hours of the day/night!).
 Students must also be comfortable with quantitative methods of scientific inquiry.
-The Zimmer lab primarily uses R software for analyses, so experience or willingness to learn R, MATLAB, or other similar software is required.
+The Watershed Hydrology lab primarily uses R software for analyses, so experience or willingness to learn R, MATLAB, or other similar software is required.

 I encourage graduate students who work with me to apply for outside funding, from such programs as the National Science Foundation Graduate Research Fellowship Program.
 That said, if you are accepted to this program, we will work to ensure you have complete funding throughout your graduate tenure through a mix of TA and RA appointments.

-Expectations in the Zimmer Lab (as adapted from Melissa Wilson-Sayres and Adam Ward)
+Expectations in the Watershed Hydrology Lab (as adapted from Melissa Wilson-Sayres and Adam Ward)

 My responsibilities as an adviser